-Challenges abound.
+In recent years we have seen an acceleration in the number of companies, financial institutions, states, regions and cities committing to transitioning to a net zero world.
+However, challenges abound.
 There is a significant gap between the capital investment required to meet the climate change objectives of the Paris Agreement and the amount currently being deployed across the globe.
-Investors require support from policy-makers to shift capital at the speed and scale required.
+Investors require support from policymakers to shift capital at the speed and scale required.
 However, as stewards of our clients' assets we believe we cannot simply wait for this to occur, because the long-term interests of our clients are tied to a stable climate.

-We will up-skill our employees, work closely with stakeholders and deploy capital towards achieving financial, social and environmental objectives.
+As a result, we will up-skill our employees, work closely with stakeholders and deploy capital towards achieving financial, social and environmental objectives.